ki-smile/healthprocessai/docs/academic_manuscript.md

 ## Ethics Statement

-This research was conducted in accordance with the Declaration of Helsinki and approved by the Karolinska Institutet Ethics Review Board (DNR: 2023/2847-31).
-All clinical data was de-identified according to HIPAA standards, and informed consent was obtained for prospective validation studies.
+This research was conducted in accordance with the Declaration of Helsinki using public dataset provided by Phyionet.

 ## Funding

-This work was supported by grants from the Swedish Research Council (VR-2023-04127), the Strategic Research Area in Epidemiology (SfoEpi) at Karolinska Institutet, and SMAILE (Stockholm Medical AI Lab for Enhancement).
+This work was supported by grants from the XXXXX at Karolinska Institutet and SMAILE (Stockholm Medical AI Lab for Enhancement).

 ## Author Contributions

-**E.I.F.** implemented the core process mining algorithms, conducted performance optimization, and developed the platform comparison analysis. **K.C.** designed the clinical validation studies, led the sepsis pathway analysis, and coordinated the framework validation. **F.S.** provided clinical expertise and guidance for healthcare workflow modeling and validation. **F.A.** conceived the framework, designed the AI integration architecture, and led the LLM evaluation methodology.
+**E.I.F.** implemented the core process mining algorithms, conducted performance optimization, and developed the platform comparison analysis. **K.C.** designed the clinical validation studies, led the sepsis pathway analysis, and coordinated the framework validation. **F.S.** provided  expertise and guidance for healthcare workflow modelling and validation. **F.A.** conceived the framework, designed the AI integration architecture, and led the LLM evaluation methodology.
 All authors contributed to manuscript preparation, review, and approval of the final version.

 ## Conflicts of Interest